Gabriela von Habsburg: Marriage and children

-On 30 August 1978, in Pöcking, Bavaria, Gabriela was married civilly and on 5 September 1978 religiously at Mont Sainte-Odile to Christian Meister (born 1 September 1954 in Starnberg), a German attorney, son of Karl Meister and Johanna Sponheim.
+On 30 August 1978, in Pöcking, Bavaria, Gabriela was married civilly and on 5 September 1978 religiously at Mont Sainte-Odile to Christian Meister (born 1 September 1954 in Starnberg), a German attorney.
 They divorced in 1997 and the marriage was annulled canonically.
 Gabriela was the only one of her parents' seven children to marry a spouse who had neither a title nor an aristocratic name.
-They have three children and five grandchildren:
+They have three children and five grandchildren.